 - Vera

-Hidcote superior are the best choice for compact decorative or hedge lavenders in cold climates and they are thought to be perhaps the most cold hardy variety, tolerating temperatures as low as –30 °C (-20 °F).
+Hidcote Superior are the best choice for compact decorative or hedge lavenders in cold climates and they are thought to be perhaps the most cold hardy variety, tolerating temperatures as low as –30 °C (-20 °F).

 For more information on the size of lavenders at full maturity take a look at my article Do Lavenders Spread?